kateh321/Mathproject/README.md

 Approximate run times for each program using GPU is:
 * math_model_1.ipyjb -  33 min 33 seconds
 * math_model_2.ipyjb - 31 min 20 seconds
-* VVG16_model.ipy -
+* VVG16_model.ipy -    45 min 14 seconds

 Please note the run times can vary as google collab uses different GPUs overtime and resources are not always guaranteed.
-It is also important to note this was created on Google collab pro+, on the free version of google collab these runtimes make take much longer.
+It is also important to note this was created on Google collab pro+, on the free version of google collab these runtimes make take longer.

 # Models